gioapru/gioapru.github.io/_pages/travels.md

 I had not issues for my trip to USENIX Sec'24, and eCrime'24.
 However, the following trips were particularly problematic:

+* **EU Cyber Week** (Nov.
+2024): I took four trains to attend this event (including both trips).
+They have all been delayed.
+The last one was even delayed by 90 minutes... for a 90 minute-long journey!
 * **CCS'24** (Oct.
 2024): see more [here]({{ base_path }}/travels/ccs24)
 * **TheWebConf'24** (May 2024): see more [here]({{ base_path }}/travels/www24)
 * **HICSS-57** (Jan.
 2024): see more [here]({{ base_path }}/travels/hicss24)